anxintl/GELToken/README.md

 * Total Supply of Tokens
   * The total supply of tokens is: 100 billion
+  * The total supply of 1 month locked tokens is: XXX
   * The total supply of 3 month locked tokens is: 8 billion
   * The total supply of 24 month locked tokens is: 24 billion

 * Off Chain Public Sale of Tokens
   * The tokens sale will be conducted off-chain
-  * On completion of the sale, the contract owner will make multiple calls to add 3, and 24 month locked balances, and unlocked balances
+  * On completion of the sale, the contract owner will make multiple calls to add 1, 3, and 24 month locked balances, and unlocked balances
   * After reconciliation, the token contract will be finalized and no further tokens can be allocated.

 *  KYC on Contributions Over 1,000 USD